 The Texas Comptroller's Transparency Star Program Award recognizes local governments across Texas that are striving to meet a high standard for online financial transparency by opening their books to the public, by providing clear, consistent pictures of spending, and by sharing information in a user-friendly format that helps taxpayers understand how their tax dollars are spent.
-HCDE has received the Platinum Member

-Leadership Circle award for six consecutive years.
-In FY 2019, the Department continued participating in the Texas Comptroller's Office Transparency Star's Program, and it has earned three stars for Traditional Finances, Contracts and Procurement and Debt obligations.
+HCDE has received the Platinum Member Leadership Circle award for seven consecutive years.
+In FY 2016, the Department continued participating in the Texas Comptroller's Office Transparency Star's Program, and it has earned three stars for Traditional Finances, Contracts and Procurement and Debt obligations.

 The HCDE Purchasing Division received the Texas Association of School Business Officials (TASBO) Recognized Award of Merit for Purchasing Operations provided to school districts and Education Service Centers statewide that are committed to following professional standards in the acquisition of goods and services.
-This is HCDE's ninth consecutive year receiving this award.
+This is HCDE's eleventh consecutive year receiving this award.

-In FY 2019, the Department received another award for purchasing policies and practices from the National Purchasing Institute.
+In FY 2021, the Department received another award for purchasing policies and practices from the National Purchasing Institute.
 This award was graded by a panel who reviewed the internal purchasing procedures.
+This is HCDE's fourth consecutive year receiving this award.

-Government Treasurers' Organization of Texas has awarded the Certificate of Distinction on its Investment Policy Certification Program to HCDE.
+Government Treasurers' Organization of Texas has awarded the awarded the Certificate of Distinction on its Investment Policy Certification Program to HCDE.

-2018-2019 POPULAR ANNUAL FINANCIAL REPORT INDICATORS OF SUCCESSFUL BUSINESS OPERATIONS
+INDICATORS OF SUCCESSFUL BUSINESS OPERATIONS

-FY 2018-2019 REVENUE SOURCES
+FY 2020-2021 REVENUE SOURCES